Free the network: Four reasons to build your network with SD-WAN

-Being locked into traditional WAN architectures hasn’t helped businesses improve their performance, either: a recent IDC survey found that 65% of Australian enterprises send 50% or more of their branch office traffic looping back to a data centre or central office before connecting to the public Internet for onward routing to a software as a service or web-based services.
+Being locked into traditional WAN architectures hasn't helped businesses improve their performance, either: a recent IDC survey found that 65% of Australian enterprises send 50% or more of their branch office traffic looping back to a data center or central office before connecting to the public Internet for onward routing to a software as a service or web-based services.

 As a result, many organisations are challenged to provide a positive user experience for their applications.

 SD-WAN provides two key tools to enhance user experience.
-Firstly, it allows for SaaS and web destined traffic to connect to via direct internet connection at the customers’ site which avoids looping back to the data centre.
+Firstly, it allows for SaaS and web destined traffic to connect to via direct internet connection at the customers' site which avoids looping back to the data center.
 This reduces latency, saves on backhaul costs and enhances the user experience.

 Furthermore, SD-WAN provides tools that can inspect and prioritise traffic based on a customer's application priority.
 In practice, this means the network can now tell the difference between an Office 365 document and a browsing session on Facebook – and automatically assign the appropriate priority to each.

 Although IT can now deliver new cloud-based applications and infrastructure faster than ever before, the network remains a bottleneck.
 High degrees of network complexity means that changes in functionality take significant time in planning and execution: every device on the network has to be modified separately for any function to be delivered.

 Similarly, new endpoints on the network are dependent on slow fixed-telecom connections, and the availability of change-windows, for their successful deployment.